 But what really sets Yamashiro apart, though, is the view from the gardens in front of the restaurant.
 Walking the pathways in front of the restaurant is a MUST after dinner.
 At 600 years old, the red pagoda is the oldest structure in Los Angeles (it was shipped in from Japan).
 There is much more history to this great landmark!

-I think the Cal/Asian food at Yamashiro is great, but it’s not Michelin-star level.
-If you want to impress a foodie, go elsewhere (i.e., Providence or Mother Wolf).
+I think the recently overhauled Cal/Asian food at Yamashiro is great, but it’s not Michelin-star level.
+If you want to impress a foodie, or if you’re looking for the buzziest Hollywood hotspot of the moment, go elsewhere.
 But for everyone else, I can almost guarantee a magical time at Yamashiro.

 If you’re looking for a longer date idea, then the Hollywood Bowl is pretty awesome.
 Pack a meal, picnic on the grounds, then enjoy live music under the stars at this legendary outdoor concert venue.